Output Specification

 "patterns": null

 This page does not explain the reduction that produces the content inside each entry, nor the token budget and part-splitting that govern how much is written.
 It documents structure only.
-For staying inside a budget, see Stay under a token budget.
+For staying inside a budget, see Cut tokens for a .NET project.
 For the flags named here, see Options.

 Next